Single Room Furnished

 Single Room Furnished is a 1968 drama film featuring Jayne Mansfield in her final "filmed" starring role.
 The film is based on the stage play of the same title by Gerald Sanford, adapted by Matt Cimber, who also directed (credited on-screen as "Matteo Ottaviano").
 The screenplay is by Michael Musto.

-Mansfield plays three different complex characters and over time many have considered this film to contain one of Mansfield's finest performances as she demonstrates her dramatic acting abilities, something she had longed to do throughout her career.
+Mansfield plays three different characters and over time many have considered this film to contain one of Mansfield's finest performances as she demonstrates her dramatic acting abilities, something she had longed to do throughout her career.

 The film also features an introduction by Walter Winchell who was a close friend of Mansfield's.

 Plot

-Pop, the janitor of a downtown New York City apartment building, is in the hall changing the lights.
-While there, he overhears an argument coming from within one of the apartments.
-The argument is between a young woman named Maria and her overbearing Italian mother, who is concerned that her daughter is bringing shame to the family name by associating with another tenant in the building named Eileen, who works as a prostitute.

-After storming out of the apartment, Maria encounters Pop in the hall and he begins to calm her down and the two eventually go into the building's kitchen to talk.
-Maria explains that the argument was about her friendship with Eileen, before then admitting her admiration for her friend's beauty and supposed exciting lifestyle.
+Pop is the janitor of a downtown New York City apartment building.
+While changing the lights in the hall, he overhears an argument coming from an apartment.
+The argument is between a young woman named Maria and her Italian mother, who is concerned that her daughter is bringing shame to the family name by associating with Eileen, a tenant in the building who works as a prostitute.
+After storming out of the apartment, Maria encounters Pop, who begins to calm her down.
+The two eventually go into the building's kitchen to talk.
+Maria admits her admiration for Eileen's beauty and supposedly exciting lifestyle.